Abs Exercise Advice Top

 Every baseball player uses his core abdominal strength for batting.
 A good baseball training program will include functional core abdominal exercises.
 However, a traditional abdominal crunch does not strengthen the rotating abdominal muscles, called the obliques, needed for swinging your bat.

 You can use the free baseball training workout below to give you some ideas of where to start!
-If you'd like to get more in depth workouts, check out these designed by personal trainers.

 Baseball Training Core Abdominal Workout